stargate/data-api/CONFIGURATION.md

 `GET /v1/health/ready` is an authenticated readiness endpoint, the same probe for Astra and Cassandra.
-It uses the request's tenant, `Token`, and `User-Agent` to get a session from the normal session cache; there are no separate readiness credentials.
+It uses the request's tenant, `Token`, and `User-Agent` to get a session from the normal session cache, and reports ready when that session's driver metadata has a node in the `UP` state.

-The pod is ready when that session's driver metadata reports a node in the `UP` state.
-No query is issued - getting the session is itself the check, since an unreachable database fails session creation. `UP` means this pod holds a working session.
-It does not check quorum, write availability, cross-region availability, or other tenants' credentials.
+No query is issued - getting the session is itself the check. `UP` means this pod holds a working session, nothing more; it says nothing about quorum, write availability, or other tenants.

 | Status | Body | When |
 |--------|------|------|